 The next step is choosing an agency.
 When choosing an agency, we recommend you consider the following:

-After choosing an agency, you will go through PS-MAPP or Deciding Together training and licensing classes.
-Both trainings are provided at no cost and will prepare you to become a foster parent.
+After choosing an agency, you will go through Foster Parent College.
+The training is provided at no cost and will prepare you to become a foster parent.
 You will learn about the rewards, expectations and process for becoming a foster or adoptive parent and meet professionals who work with children in foster care and adoption.
 You will also hear about the challenges and the successes you can expect to experience as a foster or adoptive parent.